Clever queen, foolish king

 2 Esther saved Mordecai from HamanEsther 3-8:14

-Mordecai offended a high court official, who decided to kill not only Mordecai but all the Jews in the Persian empire.
-Esther pleaded with the king at two banquets she gave.
-Mordecai was saved from death, and Haman was punished.
+Mordecai offended a high court official called Haman, who decided to kill not only Mordecai but all the Jews in the Persian empire (the first recorded pogrom against the Jews).
+Esther turned the tables on Mordecai.
+She pleaded with the king at two banquets she gave, and Haman was horribly punished.

 saved the Jewish people Esther 8:15-10